superfly/docs/getting-started/troubleshooting.html.md

 Then make sure that the `internal_port` value in `fly.toml` is set to `3000`.

+## Smoke checks failing

+Smoke checks run during deployment to make sure that a crashing app doesn't get successfully deployed to all your app's Machines.
+If possible, the smoke check failure output includes an excerpt of the logs to help you diagnose the issue with your app.
+Common issues with new apps might include [Machine size](#out-of-memory-oom-or-high-cpu-usage), missing environment variables, or other problems with the app's configuration.

 ## Health checks failing

 We don't automatically add health checks to your `fly.toml` file when you create your app.
 The health checks that you subsequently add to your app can fail for a number of reasons.